inkstitch/inkstitch/collections/_tutorial/en/color_blending.md

 ## ["Convert to Gradient Block" Ink/Stitch extension](docs/fill-tools/#convert-to-gradient-blocks)
 * Create a shape with an inkscape gradient fill
-* Chose your an automatic fill and its parameters.
+* Chose the automatic fill method and chose the rest of the parameters.
 * Select the shape
 * `Extensions > Ink/Stitch > Tools : fill > Convert to gradient blocks`